 2700.6 (Cont.)
 STATE ORGANIZATION AND GENERAL ADMINISTRATION 04-92

-C. Occupational Therapy means services prescribed by a physician and provided to a recipient by or under the direction of a qualified occupational therapist.
+C. Occupational Therapy which means services prescribed by a physician and provided to a recipient by or under the direction of a qualified occupational therapist.
 (See 42 CFR 440.110(b)(2).)
 It includes any necessary supplies and equipment.

-D. Services for Individuals with Speech, Hearing, and Language Disorders (also see Other Licensed Practitioners Services) mean diagnostic, screening, preventive or corrective services provided by or under the direction of a speech pathologist or audiologist (see 42 CFR 440.110(c)(2)), for which a patient is referred by a physician.
+D. Services for Individuals with Speech, Hearing, and Language Disorders (also see Other Licensed Practitioners Services) which mean diagnostic, screening, preventive or corrective services provided by or under the direction of a speech pathologist or audiologist (see 42 CFR 440.110(c)(2)), for which a patient is referred by a physician.
 It includes any necessary supplies and equipment.

-E. Dentures, Prosthetic Devices, and Eyeglasses (also see Other Licensed Practitioners Services)
+E. Dentures, Prosthetic Devices, and Eyeglasses (also see Other Licensed Practitioners Services).--

 o Dentures mean artificial structures made by or under the direction of a dentist to replace a full or partial set of teeth.
 (See 42 CFR 440.120(b).)

-o Prosthetic devices mean replacement, corrective or supportive devices prescribed by a physician or other licensed practitioner of the healing arts within the scope of his or her practice as defined by State law to
+o Prosthetic devices mean replacement, corrective or supportive devices prescribed by a physician or other licensed practitioner of the healing arts within the scope of his or her practice as defined by State law to;

 - Artificially replace a missing portion of the body;